orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Explorers, researchers, traders, ..., pirates: Gatherers, crafters, ..., spreaders of items unknown to some, ... all*
+*Explorers, researchers, traders, ..., pirates: Gatherers, crafters, ..., spreaders of items unknown to some, ... all.*
 ***[], []***
-***Live Stream , 2XXX***
+***(opening line of) Live Stream - Ether Release, 2045***

 ---
 ### Chapter []